 The new owners decided to nix the Majestic Star name in favor of The Rivers Casino, a reflection of its location where the Monongahela and Allegheny Rivers meet to form the Ohio River.

 The casino opened to the public in August 2009 and now boasts roughly 3,000 slots and table games, four restaurants and four bars.
 The property also features a 30-table poker room, which is by far the most attractive option for card players in western PA and neighboring Ohio.
 Rivers also (simultaneously with its sister SugarHouse) opened a functioning sportsbook operation in December 2018.

 The Rivers took in $335 million in revenue in 2017 making it the third-highest-grossing casino in the state, behind Sands and market-leader Parx.

 Rush Street later decided to expand the Rivers brand, opening a Rivers Casino in Des Plaines, Illinois, in 2011, and another in Schenectady, New York, in 2017.

 When PA lawmakers passed legislation legalizing iGaming last year, few of the state’s casino operators were as excited as Rivers.
 The property’s parent company has been preparing for the prospect of Internet gambling for years, first with its foray into play-money online casinos, and later in developing its own real-money online gambling platform.

 That software now powers the successful PlaySugarHouse Casino in New Jersey, which has proven that the company has what it takes to compete with established industry players like 888 and GameAccount Network.

-Though Rivers has pulled back on their attempts to develop online gaming for now, the company still has a strong framework to try again later – which representatives say they intend to pursue after taking some more time to come up with the best possible plan.
+Though Rivers has pulled back on its attempts to develop online gaming for now, the company still has a strong framework to try again later – which representatives say they intend to pursue after taking some more time to come up with the best possible plan.